OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     > [!NOTE]
     > You should only use the `access_as_user` scope to authorize the API that handles the on-behalf-of flow for Office add-ins.
 Other APIs in your service should have their own scope requirements.
 This limits what can be accessed with the tokens that Office acquires.

-5. Replace TODO8 with the following code.
+5. Replace `TODO8` with the following code.
 Note the following about this code:

     * The call to `acquireTokenOnBehalfOf` does not include a resource parameter because we constructed the `AuthModule` object (`auth`) with the AAD V2.0 endpoint which does not support a resource property.
     * The second parameter of the call specifies the permissions the add-in will need to get a list of the user's files and folders on OneDrive.
 (The `profile` permission is not requested because it is only needed when the Office host gets the access token to your add-in, not when you are trading in that token for an access token to Microsoft Graph.)
-    * If the response is a string containing 'capolids", then this is a claims message from AAD that multi-factor auth is required.
-The message is passed to the client, which uses it to start a second sign-on.
-The string tells AAD what additional authentication factor(s) it should prompt the user to provide.

     ```javascript
-    let graphToken = null;
-    const tokenAcquisitionResponse = await auth.acquireTokenOnBehalfOf(jwt, ['Files.Read.All']);
+    const graphToken = await auth.acquireTokenOnBehalfOf(jwt, ['Files.Read.All']);
-    if (tokenAcquisitionResponse.includes('capolids')) {
-        const claims: string[] = [];
-        claims.push(tokenAcquisitionResponse);
-        return res.json(claims);
-    } else {
-        // The response is the token to Microsoft Graph itself.
-Rename it so remaining code
-        // is self-documenting.
-        graphToken = tokenAcquisitionResponse;
-    }
     ```

-6. Replace TODO9 with the following line.
+6. Replace `TODO9` with the following line.
 Note the following about this code:

     * The MSGraphHelper class is defined in src\msgraph-helper.ts.
     * We minimize the data that must be returned by specifying that we only want the name property and only the first 3 items.

+    `const graphData = await MSGraphHelper.getGraphData(graphToken, "/me/drive/root/children", "?$select=name&$top=3");`

+7. Replace `TODO10` with the following code.
+Note that this code handles '401 Unauthorized" errors from Microsoft Graph which would indicate an expired or invalid token.
+It is very unlikely that this would ever happen since the token persisting logic should prevent it.
+(See the section **Create a method to get access to the resource using the "on behalf of" flow** above.)
+If it does happen, this code will relay the error to the client with "Microsoft Graph error" in the error name.
+(See the `handleClientSideErrors` method that you created in the program.js file in an earlier step.)
+Code that you add to the ODataHelper.js file in a later step helps process errors from Microsoft Graph.

     ```javascript
-    const graphData = await MSGraphHelper.getGraphData(graphToken, "/me/drive/root/children", "?$select=name&$top=3");
+    if (graphData.code) {
+        if (graphData.code === 401) {
+            throw new UnauthorizedError('Microsoft Graph error', graphData);
+        }
+    }
     ```

-7. Replace TODO10 with the following code.
+1. Replace `TODO11` with the following code.
 Note that Microsoft Graph returns some OData metadata and an **eTag** property for every item, even if `name` is the only property requested.
 The code sends only the item names to the client.

     ```javascript
     const itemNames: string[] = [];